-The minimum research/scholarship required to exceed expectations for promotion from Associate Professor to Professor is (1) the authorship, since their last promotion, of at least five (5) peer reviewed publications with at least three (3) articles in refereed journals (may include up to 2 peer-reviewed book chapters), (2) the faculty member shall be the sole or lead author on at least two (2) of the five (5) publications, (3) the accumulation of at least 24 Activity points from the list of Activities below, (4) a written Impact Narrative describing or documenting the impact of the faculty member's publications, and (5) evidence of peer observation of teaching (see Appendix B.2)All publications must be included in the candidate's dossier (see Appendix D.2).
+The minimum research/scholarship required to exceed expectations for promotion from Associate Professor to Professor is (1) the authorship, since their last promotion, of at least five (5) reputable peer reviewed publications with at least three (3) articles in reputable peer reviewed journals (may include up to 2 peer-reviewed book chapters), (2) the faculty member shall be the sole or lead author on at least two (2) of the five (5) publications, (3) the accumulation of at least 24 Activity points from the list of Activities below, and (4) a written Impact Narrative describing or documenting the impact of the faculty member's publications.
+All publications must be included in the candidate's dossier.